atiqsamtia/black-lives-matter-wordpress-widget/README.md

 - [x] Floating Widget on All Pages of Website with message
 - [x] Enable or Disable the Widget from Admin Panel
 - [x] Customize your Message text
+- [x] Customize background and text colors to match your brand identity

 ## Meta